Top of main content

 What is a structured investment-i?

-Structured investments-i can come in many forms, but they're typically funded investment products that are a combination of a deposit (or other similar fixed income instruments, such as a Sukuk, equities or Islamic negotiable instrument of deposit) and an embedded derivative element, which gives a risk exposure to a class of assets, aimed at delivering the enhanced return (relative to ordinary time deposit products) for that structured investment.
+Structured investments-i can come in many forms, but they're typically funded investment products that are a combination of a deposit (or other similar fixed income instruments, such as a Sukuk, equities or Islamic negotiable instrument of deposit) and an embedded derivative element, which gives a risk exposure to a class of assets, aimed at delivering the enhanced return (relative to ordinary time deposit products) for that structured investment-i.

 The return on investment is dependent upon the performance of the chosen asset class, such as equity indices, equities, benchmarked rates, fixed-income instruments, foreign exchange rates, commodities, or combinations of these.
 If the asset class performs in the way expected under the terms of the embedded derivative, it will deliver a payoff that brings about the enhanced return intended for that structured investment-i.